Campus shutdown escalates on Day 2 of strikes - Honi Soit

 “I am standing here today in support of all tutors and lecturers doing the real work at this University,” they said.

-Member of the USyd NTEU Branch Committee, Alma Torlakovic spoke next: “When we all walk back into work tomorrow, we need to hold out so high because it is our cause that is righteous, we are in the moral right today.”
+Member of the USyd NTEU Branch Committee, Alma Torlakovic spoke next: “When we all walk back into work tomorrow, we need to hold our heads so high because it is our cause that is righteous, we are in the moral right today.”

 In reference to scabs, Torlakovic said “Do you know what an offence it is to cross picket lines?
 When workers are losing wages, when some of our [NTEU] members will go starving?”